Bilbao for Basque Cuisine and Chef Eneko Atxa's Azurmendi. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Irrintzi

 We seemed to eat nothing but pintxos on our last trip to Bilbao.
 Okay, not entirely true, but not far from it.
-I imagine our first meal be pintxos.
-Irrintzi has elevated these to a whole new gastronomic level. www.irrintzi.es
+Do a pintxo bar hop before a meal at Irrintzi, where pintxos have been elevated to a whole new gastronomic level. www.irrintzi.es

-Our lucky friends in the UK can go direct from Portsmouth to Bilbao by ferry with Brittany Ferries which means they can even take their car and drive along the spectacular coast.
+Our readers in the UK can go direct from Portsmouth to Bilbao by ferry with Brittany Ferries which means they can even take their car and drive along the spectacular coast.
 Our American readers can fly to Bilbao from the USA via Europe or the UK with British Airways or KLM and could do the same.
-To get to Bilbao from Australia and here in Asia it’s best to fly with Thai Airways, Lufthansa, or KLM via Bangkok with a stop or two in Europe en route.
+To get to Bilbao from Australia and here in Asia you could fly with Thai Airways, Lufthansa, or KLM via Bangkok with a stop or two in Europe en route.

 P.S.
-If you can’t get to Spain, try to get to the chef’s newest restaurant, Eneko at One Aldwych in the UK.
+If you can’t get to Spain, our UK readers should try to get to the chef’s newest restaurant, Eneko at One Aldwych in the UK.

 Have you been to Bilbao recently?
 Feel free to share any tips in the Comments below.